 You’ve probably heard people use the word ‘depression’ when they're talking about a time where they felt sad or down.
 When life gets full on and you’re dealing with stress, disappointments or grief, it's common and normal to go through a rough patch.
 But what doctors and mental health professionals call ‘major depressive disorder', 'major depression', or ‘clinical depression’ doesn’t work like that – it’s when the feelings last for a really long time and get in the way of everyday life.

 That said, it’s different for everyone but there are some common symptoms and feelings.

 Depression can come from stressful events like a break-up (that happen to you from ‘the outside’).
 And sometimes you just feel bad inside and you can’t explain or put your finger on why.

-Different types of depression need different types of treatments.
+Different types of depression need different types of support or therapies.

-For mild depression, self-help techniques (like exercise) can be really helpful.
+For mild depression, self-help techniques (like exercise), or talking it over with a friend, can be really helpful.
 But for more severe depression, you’ll need some help from the pros – they’ve got powerful tools like therapy and medication.